SuperMagic Spring Detox

 For seven days, beginning today, I recommend you do one or two enemas a day.
 If this is too much, do one today, and then three in a row on days 4, 5 and 6.
 For all the info on how to do an enema, see my YouTube video below.

-Start preparing for your liver flush by drinking 8 oz (250ml) apple cider vinegar or 1 litre apple juice for three days, starting today.
+Start preparing for your liver flush by drinking 4 oz (100ml) apple cider vinegar or 1 litre apple juice for three days, starting today.
 Most people prefer apple juice (make sure it’s freshly pressed), but I prefer apple cider vinegar because it’s so alkalising and cleansing in itself, and I’m sensitive to the sugars in the juice.
 Apple cider vinegar is great at dissolving mucus and restoring the acid/alkaline balance in the body.
 Whichever you take, it’s best to take it first thing in the morning, before solids.
 The pectin in the apples starts softening the stones in the gall bladder so they are released more easily.
+Apple cider vinegar is more palatable if you mix it with hot water or coconut water.
+I have also tried using malic acid capsules, which is a lot more expensive, but has the same effect, and is easier when you are busy.

 Eat as little as possible today.
 If you can just have liquids, brilliant.
 If you need to have some solid foods, make them little and light.
 I find it works well to do this on a Saturday, then you can have Sunday off to recover.